Bengaluru Ganesh Utsava: Calendar of events of the Sangha

 T V Nataraj's office is Sangha's registered office.
 There are at least six meetings conducted in a year.
 First meeting happens on the first Sunday of the year in the month of January.
 In the meeting, list of probable artists will be prepared, teams are formulated to take-up different tasks & other aspects of the Utsava are discussed.
-Sponsorship, Tieups, Advertisements, Call center, PR, IT, Accounts, Govt Laisoning, Disciplinary, Incentive, Collection, Electrical, Water, Toilers, Provision Collection, Stalls, Publicity, Infrastructure, Banners, Prasada, Passes, Merchandise sales, Arathi, Hundi, Atist & Stage management, Seating, Reception, Cleaning, Memento, Seva follow up, Pooja, Stores, Security & Procession Committee are the various teams formed.
+Sponsorship, Tieups, Advertisements, Call center, PR, IT, Accounts, Govt Laisoning, Disciplinary, Incentive, Collection, Electrical, Water, Toilers, Provision Collection, Stalls, Publicity, Infrastructure, Banners, Prasada, Passes, Merchandise sales, Arathi, Hundi, Artist & Stage management, Seating, Reception, Cleaning, Memento, Seva follow up, Pooja, Stores, Security & Procession Committee are the various teams formed.
 Leaders for each team will be announced.
 After a month or two, members again meet to draw a frame-work of the events.

 During June–July, three months before the Ganesha festival, team members initiate fund raising by going door to door to all the business establishments, residences & offices.
-Along-side festival preparations begin.
+Alongside festival preparations begin.

 Eleven days of Utsava, no matter whether member is young or old, everyone will be ready in the Sangha's uniform and badge symbolizing the spirit of the festival.
 Each member is governed by the rules of the Sangha.

 Local folk artist teams gain priority on the eleventh day: the day of Ganesha's idol dissolution.
 Important traditional forms of folk music are performed on that day.
 Streets are illuminated with colorful lights which creates heavenly atmosphere.
 To avoid water pollution, in 2011 Ganesha's idol was dissolved in a tipper tanker.
 Banning the use of plastic as a decision has also emerged out of environment concern.
 All devotees enroute the procession are served prasadam.

 A month after Ganesha festival, the sangha celebrates Vidyaranya Habba, where joy of successful completion of Ganesha festival is celebrated.
 Best performing teams and members who are part of the success are felicitated.
 Opportunity for the team members to exhibit their talent is also part of the Habba.
 The best performer of the year receives a star performer award.

 Before the dust settles on the previous year's success, comes January and preparation for the next Ganesha festival begins!

 All expenses of Vidyaranya Habba and meetings of the Sangha are borne by its members.
 Public money is used only to conduct the Ganesha festival.